uwetom/media-production-worksheets/AR.md

-# Unity AR
+# Unity AR - Tracked Image

-This Worksheet will guide you through creating a Augmented reality(AR) tracked image Unity project and deploying it to an Android devices.
+This Worksheet will guide you through creating a Augmented reality(AR) tracked image Unity project

 The screen shot were created on a PC using Unity version 2022.3.20f1, they may look slightly different on a Mac but as long as you have a similar version of Unity the functionality is the same.